-Indicator 9.1.2 directs the assessment of HCVs through engagement "Indigenous Peoples, and affected stakeholders and interested stakeholders ... the assessment also uses input from qualified (technical and/or scientific) specialists" while Indicators 9.2.3 and 9.4.2 require similar engagement around the development of management and monitoring strategies.
+Indicator 9.1.2 directs the assessment of HCVs through engagement with "Indigenous Peoples, and affected stakeholders and interested stakeholders... the assessment also uses input from qualified (technical and/or scientific) specialists" while Indicators 9.2.3 and 9.4.2 require similar engagement around the development of management and monitoring strategies.

-It was determined that the most efficient approach to engagement of both Indigenous Peoples and interested and affected stakeholders was via the Al-Pac Landscape Advisory Group (LAG), as many stakeholders who may have an interest in High Conservation Values are members of the LAG.
-Al-Pac staff also reached out to other stakeholders who may have an interest in High Conservation Values, but who do not participate on the LAG, including municipalities, recreational clubs, outfitters and watershed societies.
-Tables 2 and 3 outline the stakeholders and Indigenous Peoples that were engaged.
+It was determined that the most efficient approach to engagement of both Indigenous Peoples and interested and affected stakeholders was via the AI-Pac Landscape Advisory Group (LAG), as many stakeholders who may have an interest in High Conservation Values are members of the LAG.
+AI-Pac staff also reached out to other stakeholders who may have an interest in High Conservation Values, but who do not participate on the LAG, including municipalities, recreational clubs, outfitters and watershed societies.
+Tables 2 and 3 outline the stakeholders and Indigenous Peoples that were engaged during the original reassessment completed in 2020 and that will be engaged during the 2025 Reassessment.

 Table 2.
-List of stakeholders engaged in the designation of HCVs.
+List of stakeholders engaged in the designation, management and monitoring of HCVs.

-2. List of stakeholders engaged in the designation o

 Stakeholder

 Alberta Professional Outfitters Society

 Alberta Trappers Association

 Crooked Creek Conservation Society of Athabasca

 Alberta Fish and Game Association

 Alberta Wilderness Association

 Baptiste and Island Lakes Stewardship Society

 Athabasca Watershed Council

 Athabasca River Runners Club

 Fort McMurray Sno-Drifters

 Alberta Chapter of the Wildlife Society

 Canadian Parks and Wilderness Society

 Ducks Unlimited Canada

 Land Stewardship Centre of Canada

 S11 Logging

 Ed Bobocel Lumber Ltd.

 Northland Forest Products Limited

 Vanderwell Contractors (1975) Ltd.

 West Fraser Slave Lake

 Lac La Biche County

 Regional Municipality of Wood Buffalo

 Town of Athabasca

 County of Athabasca

 Municipal District of Opportunity

 MD of Lesser Slave River No. 124

 Alberta Environment and Parks

 Alberta Agriculture and Forestry

 Alberta Plywood

 Calling Lake, Alberta Community Members

 Caslan, Alberta Community Members

 Athabasca, Alberta Community Members

 Edmonton, Alberta Community Members

 Fort Chipewyan Community Members